How to check a firm or individual is authorised

 Unfortunately, there are firms that work without our authorisation.
 This is against the law.

-If we’ve published a warning about an unauthorised firm, this will appear on the FS Register when you search for the firm.
+If we’ve published a warning about an unauthorised firm, this will appear on the FS Register and the Firm Checker when you search for the firm.

 Some unauthorised firms might appear as clone firms.
 A clone firm is a copy of a genuine, authorised firm.
-Scammers pretend to be working for the authorised firm to con you.
+As part of a clone firm scam, fraudsters pretend to work for the authorised firm to con you.

 For a full list of the firms we’ve published warnings about, you can search our Warning List